November 3, 2023

 This is because you're using about 16 cubic yards LESS on a 4" slab compared to a 6" slab.
 You'll save on the cost of using less concrete.

-I'm basing my figure on using a price of $120 per cubic yard of concrete and rounding it up to 2000.
+I'm basing my figure on using a price of $150 per cubic yard of concrete.

 Fibermesh in the concrete will add from $5 - $8 dollars per cubic yard of concrete $.13 per sq ft